 To some, packing for vacation is a chore.
 For John and Elizabeth Parrish, it’s a task they’ve come to love, because they know what lies ahead.
-For the Tennessee couple, loading up their bags — and their Burmese Mountain dog, Skye — to make the 29-hour cross-country trek to their getaway home near Steamboat Springs, Colorado
+For the Tennessee couple, loading up their bags — and their Bernese Mountain dog, Skye — to make the 29-hour cross-country trek to their getaway home near Steamboat Springs, Colorado

 , means they’ll be waking to sweeping valley views; hands wrapped tightly around steaming mugs of coffee; and days where time is measured not by the clock, but by hikes through fields of wildflowers.